MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![The CPU chart and Summary panel.](../media/evaluate-performance-performance-cpu-chart.msft.png)

-1. Hover over the **CPU**, or **NET** charts.
+1. Hover over the **CPU** or **NET** charts.
 DevTools shows a screenshot of the page at that point in time.
 Move your mouse left and right to replay the recording.
-The action is called _scrubbing_, and it's useful for manually analyzing the progression of animations.
+The action is called _scrubbing_, and it's useful for manually analyzing the progression of the performance recording.

    ![View a screenshot of the page around the 2500ms mark of the recording.](../media/evaluate-performance-performance-screenshot-hover.msft.png)